johanix/tdns/tdnsd/README.md

    zones.
 The support for negative responses is not quite complete.

 4. TDNSD is able to sign (including generating the NSEC chain) a zone via a command from "**tdns-cli**".
-It is also able to do online signing of unsigned zones that are configured to allow that (if TDNSD has access to suitable keys to sign with).
+It is also able to perform online signing of unsigned zones that are configured to allow that (if TDNSD has access to suitable keys to sign with).

 In addition, TDNSD has a couple of extra features: